monirulmahim/xarm-projects/README.md

 - Use with caution on real hardware

 ## Future Plans
-- Add more robotic tasks & Projects
+- Upload additional project files after testing
+- Add calibration files to improve accuracy and reduce errors
+- Integrate camera control with xArm7 motion using OpenCV
-- Improve stability and reliability
+- Improve overall stability and reliability
-- Create a step-by-step usage guide
+- Create a step-by-step guide on how to use the code